-The objective of the Fund is to provide long-term capital appreciation by investing principally in Shari'ah compliant securities listed on both local and foreign markets as well as in those shares offered during the course of Initial Public Offerings in the Kingdom of Saudi Arabia.
-The Fund may also invest in Shari'ah compliant cash equivalents and other mutual funds
+The objective of the Fund is to provide medium to long-term capital appreciation by investing principally in Shari'ah compliant securities listed on Tadawul as well as those offered during the course of Initial Public Offerings in the Kingdom of Saudi Arabia.
+The Fund may also invest in Shari'ah compliant cash equivalents and low risk Murabaha Funds.

-The Fund Manager is Alkhair Capital Saudi Arabia Company and the Custodian of the Fund is Alinma investment.
-The terms and conditions of the Fund have been approved by the Capital Market Authority ("CMA") on 21 Rajab 1436H (corresponding to 10 May 2015) and the last update was at Rabi Al Thani 07, 1445H (corresponding to October 22, 2022).
+The Fund Manager is Al Khair Capital Saudi Arabia Company and the Custodian of the Fund is Alinma investment.
+The terms and conditions of the Fund were approved by the CMA on 27 Shawwal 1434H (corresponding to 3 September 2013) subsequently revised and approved on 27 Sha'ban 1440H (corresponding to 2 May 2019) and last updated was on 07 Rabi Al Thani 1445 AH (corresponding to 22 October 2023).

-2- REGULATING AUTHORITY
+2. REGULATING AUTHORITY

-The Fund is governed by the Investment Fund Regulations (the "Regulations") issued by the CMA on 3 Dhul Hijja 1427H (corresponding to 24 December 2006) and effective from 6 Safar 1438H (corresponding 6 November 2016) by the New Investment Fund Regulations ("Amended Regulations") published by the Capital Market Authority on 16 Shaaban 1437H (corresponding to 23 May 2016), in addition to the new amendment no.2-22-2022 issued on 30 Jumada Al-Akhirah, 1442H (Corresponding to February 24, 2022),detailing requirements for all funds within the Kingdom of Saudi Arabia.
+The Fund is governed by the Investment Fund Regulations (the "Regulations") issued by the CMA on 3 Dhul Hijja 1427H (corresponding to 24 December 2006) and effective from 6 Safar 1438H (corresponding 6 November 2016) by the New Investment Fund Regulations ("Amended Regulations") published by the Capital Market Authority on 16 Sha'aban 1437H (corresponding to 23 May 2016) in addition to the new amendment no.2-22-2022 issued on 30 Jumada Al-Akhirah, 1442H (Corresponding to February 24, 2022), detailing requirements for all funds within the Kingdom of Saudi Arabia.

-3- BASIS OF PREPARATION
+3. BASIS OF PREPARATION